 Wind Speed

-The 850 mb scatter plots for wind speed show a stronger correlations between the observed wind speeds and the wind speeds simulated by the WRF model with perhaps a slight low bias indicating that the model slightly underestimates the actual wind speed.
+The 850-mb scatter plots for wind speed show a stronger correlations between the observed wind speeds and the wind speeds simulated by the WRF model with perhaps a slight negative bias indicating that the model slightly underestimates the actual wind speed.
 The correlation becomes slightly weaker in July as mean wind speeds decrease.
 There is a larger number of significant outliers to the right of the 1:1 line in July suggesting that the WRF model may have a greater tendency to under predict wind speeds at this level in the warmer months.
-The 700 mb wind speed scatter plots are similar except the correlation between the observed and modeled wind speeds improves because it is in most cases removed from the influence of the boundary layer.
+The 700-mb wind speed scatter plots are similar except the correlation between the observed and modeled wind speeds improves because it is in most cases removed from the influence of the boundary layer.